Yascha-Franz/PROPOSAL/resources/config_docu.md

 The **muon pair production** (which is an optional process and per default disabled) parametrizations are:
   - `"MupairKelnerKokoulinPetrukhin"` (Phys.
 Atom.
 Nucl.
 Vol. 63, No.9 (2000),  pp. 1603-1611, DOI: 10.1134/1.1312894)

-The **weak interaction** (charged current interaction of a charged lepton, per default disabled) parametrizations are:
+The **weak interaction CC** (charged current interaction of a lepton, per default disabled) parametrizations are:
   - `"WeakCooperSarkarMertsch"` by Cooper-Sarkar, Mertsch, Sarkar [arXiv:1106.3723 ](https://arxiv.org/abs/1106.3723v1)

+The **weak interaction NC** (neutral current interaction of a lepton, per default disabled) parametrizations are:
+  - `"WeakCooperSarkarMertsch_NC"` by Cooper-Sarkar, Mertsch, Sarkar [arXiv:1106.3723 ](https://arxiv.org/abs/1106.3723v1)

 | Keyword                  | Type   | Default    | Description |
 | -----------------------  | ------ | ---------- | ----------- |